Aiglun, Alpes-de-Haute-Provence: Economy

-In 2017, the labour force was 602 persons, with 51 unemployed.
-The workers are mostly employed (84.1%) and mostly work outside the commune (83.1%).
-Most of those employed in the commune are employed in administration, education and health (50.7% in 2015), construction (26.1%) and trade and services (22.0%).
+In 2020, the labour force was 594 persons, with 49 unemployed (8.3%).
+The workers are mostly employed (85.5%).
+Most inhabitants work outside the commune (82.9%).

-At 31 December 2015, companies based in the municipality were mainly shops and services (67 of 123 establishments) and 22 companies in the construction sector.
+As of 31 December 2020, companies based in the municipality were mainly shops and services (34 of 113 establishments) and 28 companies in the construction sector.

 Agriculture

-At the end of 2015 the primary sector (agriculture, forestry, and fisheries) had four different establishments.

 The number of farms has increased only slightly in the 2000 decade, from 7 to 8 in 10 years, including four field crop farms, sheep farms, and polyculture farms.
 From 1988 to 2000, the agricultural area has increased from 267 to 415 hectares, of which only 56 hectares are for cereals, and almost none for livestock.
 During the course of this change the amount of agricultural land used doubled in the 2000s to 886 hectares.

 There were no olive trees in the commune at the beginning of the 19th century.
 Currently, there are a few small areas with olive groves with less than 1,000 plants.

 Industry

-In late 2015, the secondary sector (industry and construction) had 30 different establishments, employing a total of 114 employees.
+In late 2020, the secondary sector (industry and construction) had 30 different establishments.

 Two of the largest employers in the town within this sector are: